Exam Accommodation Guidelines

 - If a student arrives more than 15 minutes late, the exam will not be administered without consent of the instructor.
-If the student does not show up for an exam, he or she must contact the instructor for permission to reschedule.
-If this is not done, the exam will be returned to the instructor within 48 hours.
+If the student does not show up for an exam, he/she/they must contact the instructor for permission to reschedule.
 DRC will reschedule a missed exam only with approval of the instructor.

 - If a student is caught cheating or is suspected of cheating on an exam administered by the DRC, we will stop the exam, gather materials from the student, report the incident, and return all materials to the instructor for action by the academic unit.

 - If faculty administers an accommodated exam within the department, please be aware that a hallway or reception area is not a suitable testing environment.